 - 1. Develop the attitude, skills, and knowledge to be able to recognize the impact of the global and local health care system and its impact on patient outcomes. - 2.
-Develop the attitude, skills, and knowledge to be prepared for an internship in general surgery. - 3.
+Develop the attitude, skills, and knowledge to be prepared for an internship in surgical critical care. - 3.
 Develop the attitude, skills, and knowledge to communicate complex medical and personal information with patients, families, and all members of the health care team. - 4.
 Develop the attitude, skills, and knowledge to independently collect the necessary data, interpret relevant findings and test results, and formulate an appropriate management plan at the level of an intern in general surgery. - 5.
 Develop the attitudes and skills necessary for self-reflection that leads to improvement in practice. - 6.
-Develop the knowledge of established and evolving biomedical, clinical, epidemiological and social-behavioral sciences, as well as the skills necessary to apply this knowledge to patient care. - 7.
-Develop the attitude, skills, and knowledge necessary to use evidence-based medicine in clinical decision-making. - 8.
+Develop the knowledge of established and evolving biomedical, clinical, epidemiological and social-behavioral sciences, as well as the skills necessary to apply this knowledge to patient care in the intensive care unit setting. - 7.
+Develop the attitude, skills, and knowledge necessary to use evidence-based medicine in clinical decision-making in the intensive care unit. - 8.
 Develop the attitude, skills, and knowledge necessary to exemplify the highest level of professionalism both in typical daily activities of a surgery intern and during times of stress and high patient volumes.